tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 We shall now study about the reflections that take place in spherical surfaces.

 A spherical surface is a part cut from a hollow sphere.
 Spherical mirrors are generally constructed using glass.
 One surface of the glass is silvered.
 The reflection takes place at the other surface which is polished.
-If the polished surface of the mirror is concave it is called a concave mirror.
 If the polished surface of the mirror is convex it is called a convex mirror.

 We shall get familiarised with some of the terminologies pertaining to spherical mirrors.